idursun/vacuum/README.md

 You can have a look at the currently available _.vacuum_ files [here](https://github.com/idursun/vacuum/tree/master/apps).

+An example repository with collected configs is at [here](https://github.com/idursun/configs)

 ## How to run?

 - Clone the repository